-Among all survey respondents, 60% were aware that the Government has set a goal to have less than 5% of New Zealanders smoking by 2025, while 44% were aware that the price of cigarettes and/or tobacco would rise by 10% next year (see Figure 56).
+Among all survey respondents, 60% were aware that the government has set a goal to have less than 5% of New Zealanders smoking by 2025, while 44% were aware that the price of cigarettes and/or tobacco would rise by 10% next year (see Figure 54).

-Awareness of both the Smokefree 2025 goal and increases to the price of cigarettes and/or tobacco was highest among those who were current smokers, although this awareness is not universal, with only 65% of current smokers aware of an scheduled price rise on 1 January 2019, while 20% indicated they were not aware and 6% were not sure (figures not shown in chart).
+Awareness of both the Smokefree 2025 goal and increases to the price of cigarettes and/or tobacco was highest among those who were current smokers, although this awareness is not universal, with two-thirds of current smokers (65%) aware of an scheduled price rise on 1 January 2019, while 20% indicated they were not aware and 6% were not sure (figures not shown in chart).
 Those who reported that they had previously smoked, or taken a few puffs, tended to be more aware of the initiative and price rises than those who have never been a smoker.

-Figure 56: Awareness of Smokefree 2025 initiatives by smoking status
+Figure 54: Awareness of Smokefree 2025 initiatives by smoking status

-In general, community sentiment towards Smokefree 2025 was positive, with 68% of respondents either agreeing or strongly agreeing that it was a good initiative for New Zealanders and for people in their community (see Figure 57).
+In general, community sentiment towards Smokefree 2025 was positive, with 68% of respondents either agreeing or strongly agreeing that it was a good initiative for New Zealanders and for people in their community (see Figure 55).

-Those who identified as current smokers, however, tended to be more likely to disagree or strongly disagree that Smokefree 2025 was a good initiative for New Zealanders (36%) or for people in their community (32%), while non-smokers tended to be much more positive with only 8% of non-smokers strongly disagreeing to the two statements) (see Figure 57).
+Those who identified as current smokers were more likely to disagree that Smokefree 2025 was a good initiative for New Zealanders (36%) or for people in their community (32%) (see Figure 55).

-While views about Smokefree 2025 being a good initiative for all New Zealanders and people in the respondent's community were relatively consistent across smokers, regardless of ethnic background (see Figure 58), the level of support among nonsmokers from different ethnic group was more variable.
-As can also be seen in Figure 58, non-smokers from a Māori background tended to be less supportive of Smokefree 2025 (62% and 64%), while those from an Asian background tended to be more supportive (80% for both metrics).
+While views about Smokefree 2025 being a good initiative for all New Zealanders and people in the respondent's community were relatively consistent across smokers, regardless of ethnic background (see Figure 56), the level of support among non-smokers from different ethnic group was more variable.
+As can also be seen in Figure 56, non-smokers from a Māori background tended to be less supportive of Smokefree 2025 (62% and 64%), while those from an Asian background tended to be more supportive (80% for both metrics).

-Figure 57: Attitudes towards Smokefree 2025 by smoking status
+Figure 55: Attitudes towards Smokefree 2025 by smoking status